 Salem College offers add-on licensure programs for teachers who already hold valid teaching licenses in other areas.
-The following areas are available: Academically and Intellectually Gifted; Birth-Kindergarten; and Reading, K-12.
-The add-on licensure in Academically and Intellectually Gifted totals 12 hours; all other areas require 24 hours total (two required, 3-hour, core courses, plus an additional six, 3-hour courses).
+Add-on licensure is offered in Academically and Intellectually Gifted and Reading, K-12.
+The add-on licensure in Academically and Intellectually Gifted totals 12 hours; the add-on licensure in Reading requires 24 hours total (two required, 3-hour, core courses, plus an additional six, 3-hour courses).